Corporate ski trip activities are ideal for both non-skiers and skiers. They are a great way to bring the whole group together in a shared activity.

 Snowshoeing

 Stepping outside a marked ski area on snowshoes is a wonderful experience.
-Serene and natural, groups make their way through forests and along trails.
-Routes can be arranged to rendezvous with skiers for group lunches.
+A serene and natural experience, groups make their way through forests and along snowy trails.
+Routes can be arranged to rendezvous with skiers for group mountain lunches.

 Plan a company ski event

-The ski terrain, hotels, transfer times, height of ski area, etc.
+The ski area, hotel options, airport transfer times, altitude of the ski area, etc.

-We have listed the best countries and corporate ski resort destinations to help you make a better choice.
+We have compiled a list of the best countries and corporate ski resort destinations to simplify the selection process.

 PLAN A CORPORATE SKI TRIP